 We used random-effects logistic models to assess determinants of formal health service utilization among the healthcare-needing population.
 Formal healthcare included visits to a doctor, nurse, clinic, hospital or specialized COVID-19 care centre.

-Only one predictor was significant at an alpha level of 0.05: respondents who felt that it was dangerous to go to clinics due to possible COVID-19 exposure were significantly less likely to have sought our formal care, unsurprisingly.
+Only one predictor was significant at an alpha level of 0.05: respondents who felt that it was dangerous to go to clinics due to possible COVID-19 exposure were significantly less likely to have sought out formal care, unsurprisingly.